 Andy Fugard is a senior lecturer in social science research methods at Birkbeck, University of London.
-His research focuses on mental health, e.g., evaluating psychological therapies, and rethinking boundaries between quantitative and qualitative research.
+Their research focuses on mental health, e.g., evaluating psychological therapies, and rethinking boundaries between quantitative and qualitative research.

 Cards carried, etc.